Stasonhub/Auto-Backdoor/README.md

   5. binName
 2. Check allow simotaius builds
 3. Set allow remote triggred with a token
+4. add zombie qr to screenrc file (for me www-data was using /etc/screenrc)
-4. Build shell with following:
+5. Build shell with following:

 ```
 rp=$(expr 1024 + $BUILD_NUMBER) #make it a port that is non-reserved and non-taken, should exclude 8080 and a few others